rumca-js/simplepythonpage/README.md

 # Overview

-Simple Python Page server
+Simple Python Page server.

-Use:
+Write simple GUI as a web interface!
+You do not have to use pyqt or pygtk.
+You can write simple 'layouts' with HTML, with all benefits of it!

+All actions are provided by server pages:
+ - each page is a 'function' potentially with arguments
+ - each page can lead to a different page

+How to use:
- - Register page builder
+ - Register pages in page builder
- - Create server
+ - set builder in HTTP server
  - Start server

-Page builder provides pages for particular urls.

 Each page should implement PageBasic object.

-Therefore each request opens a different PageBasic registered for an URL.

 # Example use